 Students who do not meet the cumulative GPA of 2.0 and/or successfully complete the minimum cumulative credit hours of 67% at the end of each semester, will receive a written notice of academic warning by postal mail and posted in the student’s Self-Service account.
 Students on academic warning are eligible to receive financial aid for one additional semester.
 Students on academic warning are not permitted to preregister for the next semester until satisfactory academic progress is verified.
 Before students on academic warning are allowed to register for courses, they must meet with a Counselor in Student Services to review their academic progress and discuss strategies for improving academic success.
 Students who do not meet minimum standards for satisfactory academic progress during the next semester of enrollment may be subject to further sanctions and loss of financial aid.

-Students who do not meet the cumulative GPA of 2.0 and/or successfully complete the minimum cumulative credit hours of 67% by the end of the academic warning period will be placed on academic probation.
-Financial aid recipients on academic probation are not eligible to receive Pell Grant and other state and federal funds.
+Students who do not meet the cumulative GPA of 2.0 and/or successfully complete the minimum cumulative credit hours of 67% by the end of the academic warning period will be placed on academic suspension.
+Financial aid recipients on academic suspension are not eligible to receive Pell Grant and other state and federal funds.